Skip to main content

 Breakfast, three breaks, and a long lunch are scheduled — not squeezed between rooms.
 Conversations get to finish.

-• Forty-five minutes, no filler.
+• Forty minutes, no filler.

 Long enough for substance, short enough to hold the room.
 Panels rarely earn an hour; ours don't ask for one.